Takashiidobe/notes/src/books/game-programming-patterns/data-locality.md

 ## Design Decisions

-This pattern is about a mindset, and applying it to code that\'s slow.
+This pattern is about a mindset, and applying it to code that's slow.

 ### How do you handle polymorphism?

-- Don\'t
+- Don't

-  - It\'s safe and easy
+  - It's safe and easy
-  - It\'s faster
+  - It's faster
-  - It\'s inflexible
+  - It's inflexible

 - Use Separate arrays for each type